-Little shags are common in the study area, although are less numerous than little black shag, and have been recorded throughout the survey area throughout the duration of the study.
-The highest number of little shags recorded in the vicinity of the diversion wall was 30 in January 2011.
-Little shags are most commonly seen roosting on the diversion wall adjacent to the Ohau Channel mouth, or roosting (but in lower numbers than little black shags) on a fallen tree at Motutawa Point, but are seen flying over, or swimming, throughout the study area.
+Little shag are common in the study area, although are less numerous than little black shag, and have been recorded throughout the survey area throughout the duration of the study.
+The highest number of little shag recorded in the vicinity of the diversion wall was 47 in April 2012.
+Little shag are most commonly seen roosting on the diversion wall adjacent to the Ohau Channel mouth, or roosting (but in lower numbers than little black shag) on a fallen tree at Motutawa Point, but are seen flying over, or swimming, throughout the study area.
 Numbers counted vary throughout the year.